tenzir/tenzir/doc/cli/vast-import.md

 Sets a time limit for forwarding buffered table slices to the importer.
-If the time limit is hit while the source is still busy processing data, the current batch will be filled to `vast.import.batch-size`, then the buffered batches will be send to the node.
+If the time limit is hit while the source is still busy processing data, the current batch will be finalized and all buffered batches will be send to the node.
 The default batch timeout is 1 second.

 #### `vast.import.read-timeout`